tusharmath/tusharm.com/packages/tusharm.com/contents/articles/chicken-biryani-final-recipe/index.md

 # Marinate

-Create a tick paste of the following items and add it to the chicken —
+Create a thick paste of the following items and add it to the chicken —

 | Item                    |            Quantity |
 | :---------------------- | ------------------: |